OmarIzquierdo/ObsbotSharp/README.md

 ## Error handling and timeouts

-Calls that expect a reply (for example, `GeDeviceResponseAsync`) wait up to two seconds for the response before timing out.
+Calls that expect a reply (for example, `GetDeviceResponseAsync`) wait up to two seconds for the response before timing out.
 You can wrap calls in your own cancellation/timeout logic if you need a different behavior.
 Commands that do not return data simply fire the OSC message and complete when the payload is sent.

 ## Samples and best practices